smittytone/BuildAPIAccess/README.md

 ### - (void)setEndpoint:(NSString &#42;)pathWithVersion ###

 Changes the URL to which BuildAPIAccess accesses the impCentral API.
 Use this if you are accessing the API within a Private Cloud.
 If this is not called, all API accesses are made to `https://api.electricimp.com/v5`.

+### - (void)getMyAccount ###

+Get information on the logged in account.
+The instance posts the notification `@"BuildAPIGotMyAccount"` when the account data has been received.

+### - (void)getAccount:(NSString *)accountID ###

+Get information about the account with the specified ID.
+The instance posts the notification `@"BuildAPIGotAnAccount"` when the account data has been received.

+This call will trigger an API error if you do not have permission to access the account because you are not a collaborator.

 ## Class Methods: Getting Data ##